chtoucas/Abc.Maybe/README.md

 ### NuGet Package

 The NuGet package offers full support for:
-- .NET Standard 2.0 or later.
+- .NET Standard 1.1 or later.
-- .NET Framework 4.5.2 or later.
+- .NET Framework 4.5 or later.

 The public API is not the same for all targets.
-We currently define two profiles, one is for the platforms implementing .NET Standard 2.1, and the other is for those implementing .NET Standard 2.0, but also for versions of .NET Framework
+We currently define two profiles, one is for the platforms implementing .NET Standard 2.1, and the other is for those preceding it.
->= 4.5.2 not covered by it.

 ### Objectives/Features